 Identifying outliers in SPSS is an important step in data analysis as they can have a significant impact on the results of statistical analyses.
 Outliers are data points that are significantly different from the majority of the data.
-They can be caused by measurement errors, data entry errors, or they may represent legitimate observations that are legitimately different from the rest of the data.
-Identifying outliers is an important step in data analysis as they can have a significant impact on the results of statistical analyses.
-In this blog post, we will discuss how to identify outliers in SPSS, a statistical software package widely used in research and industry.
+Measurement errors or data entry errors can cause it.
+They may also represent legitimate observations that are different from the rest of the data.
+In this blog post, we will discuss how to identify outliers in SPSS using different methods.

 The first way to identify outliers in SPSS is through graphical representations such as boxplots and scatterplots.
 A box plot is a graphical representation of the distribution of a dataset, which displays the minimum, first quartile, median, third quartile, and maximum.
 Outliers are typically represented as points outside the box plot.
 To create a boxplot in SPSS, go to “Graphs” and select “Boxplot.”
 Select the variable for which you want to create the box plot and click “OK.”
 A scatter plot is a graph that shows the relationship between two variables.
 Outliers on a scatterplot are represented as points that strongly deviate from the rest of the data.
 Similarly to a boxplot, to create a scatter plot in SPSS, go to “Graphs” and select “Scatter/Dot.”
 Select the two variables you want to compare and click “OK.”